skarthi369/CODEaLPHA-PROJECT-/README.md

 ## Outcome

 The project aims to determine whether the test campaign is more effective than the control campaign based on the chosen KPIs.
 It provides data-driven insights for improving marketing strategies and maximizing return on investment.

+project  2

+# Boston Housing Price Prediction

+This project uses a simple linear regression model to predict housing prices in Boston based on various features.

+## Dataset

+The dataset used in this project is the Boston Housing dataset, which is a popular dataset for regression tasks.
+It contains information about various features of houses in Boston, such as the average number of rooms, crime rate, and proximity to employment centers.

+## Model

+A simple linear regression model is used to predict the median value of owner-occupied homes (MEDV) based on the other features in the dataset.
+The model is trained using the training set and evaluated using the testing set.

+## Evaluation

+The model's performance is evaluated using the mean squared error (MSE) and the R-squared value.
+The MSE measures the average squared difference between the actual and predicted values, while the R-squared value measures the proportion of variance in the target variable that is explained by the model.

+## Usage

+To run this project, you will need to have Python 3 installed along with the following libraries:

+* pandas
+* numpy
+* matplotlib
+* scikit-learn

+You can install these libraries using pip:

+Once you have installed the necessary libraries, you can run the code in the notebook to train and evaluate the model.

+## Results

+The model achieves an MSE of `0.29` and an R-squared value of `0.71`.
+This indicates that the model is able to explain a significant portion of the variance in the target variable.

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have any suggestions for improvement, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.